• Skip to content

 Even if your toddler can sit up by themselves in the bath, bath safety is still very important.

-Here are some tips to keep your toddler safe at bath time:
+Here are tips to keep your toddler safe at bath time:

 • Never leave the bathroom.
 Make sure you’re within arm’s reach at all times.

-• Get everything ready in advance – towel, washcloth, cotton wool, clean nappy and clean clothes.
-This means you can stay with your child for bath time.
+• Get everything ready in advance – towel, washcloth, cotton wool, mild cleanser, clean nappy and clean clothes.
+This means you can stay with your toddler for bath time.

 • Make sure the hot water tap is turned off hard.
 When the bath is ready, briefly run cold water through the tap so water in the tap won’t burn anyone.

-• Check the water temperature is between 37°C and 38°C before you put your child in.
+• Check the water temperature is between 37°C and 38°C before you put your toddler in.
 It should feel comfortably warm but not hot.

 • Let the water out as soon as bath time is over.
 Remove bath plugs from the bath when they’re not in use.

-• If your child is showering with you, place a non-slip mat on the shower floor so your child won’t slip.
+• If your toddler is showering with you, place a non-slip mat on the shower floor so your toddler won’t slip.

 It’s important to stay with your toddler at all times when they’re in the bath.
 Never leave older children or siblings to supervise.
-They don’t have the skills to see and react to an emergency situation.
+They don’t have the skills to react to an emergency.
 Children can drown in a few seconds in very shallow water.

 Afraid of the bath

 Some toddlers are afraid of the bath.
-If this happens, take your child’s fears seriously, because they’re very real to your child.
-You’ll need to be patient with your child as they learn to enjoy bath time.
+If this happens, take your toddler’s fears seriously, because they’re very real to your toddler.
+You’ll need to be patient with your toddler as they learn to enjoy bath time.

-To help your child overcome a fear of the bath, you can try:
+Here are ideas to help your toddler overcome a fear of the bath:

-• getting your child to leave the bathroom before you take the plug out – some toddlers are afraid of getting sucked down the plug hole.
+• Get your toddler to leave the bathroom before you take the plug out.
+The sound of the water going down the drain can be very scary for some children.

-• letting your child sit in the baby bath in the big tub (if your child still fits).
+• Let your toddler sit in the baby bath in the big tub (if they still fit).

 Supported By